What Do I Need To Do Before Filing a Discrimination Lawsuit?

 - Genetic information (including family medical history)

-Often, the first step is to contact an employment lawyer.
-In the initial consultation, which typically lasts between one and two hours, you and the attorney sift through the circumstances and documents relating to the harassment, firing, layoff, or whatever the issue might be.
+The first step is to contact an employment lawyer who handles discrimination claims.
+An initial consultation typically lasts between one and two hours.
+During the consultation, you and the lawyer discuss the circumstances and documents relating to the harassment, firing, layoff, or whatever the issue might be.

-If you decide to work together, you then can file a charge with either the federal Equal Employment Opportunity Commission (EEOC) or your state agency—for example, where Gold practices, the Illinois Department of Human Rights (IDHR).
-Generally, this must be done between 180 and 300 days of the incident.
+If you decide to work together, you can sign an agreement.
+Your attorney can file a charge with the U.S. Equal Employment Opportunity Commission (EEOC) or your state employment agency.
+Generally, you must file the initial complaint within 180 and 300 days of the incident.

 Drafting the Charge of Discrimination